I am not a product designer, startup entrepreneur, or engineer. Seven years ago, I stumbled into wearing all of these hats because I wanted to

 A list of projects, websites, and applications you have launched into the wild that show you can build a business from the ground up.

 A perfect environment for open-source creativity

-As Ryan, Bram, and Ben have showed us, building with no-code tools shows how more makers than ever before have an outlet for their creativity.
+As Ryan, Bram, and Ben have shown us that building with no-code tools enables more makers than ever before to have an outlet for their creativity.
 Not just creativity in terms of painting a picture or creating a song, but creativity in terms of marketing, product design, and operations.
 If you work in operations, when was the last time you felt creative in terms of managing inventory or routing customer requests?
 Chances are the super slick Excel spreadsheet you made at work was the only thing that gave you license to build something that you could call your own and others in your company could use.